 A new study shared by Green Car Congress reveals that nearly half of US car shoppers may consider owning an electric car today.
 While the news itself may not seem super compelling, just three months ago, just over one-third of Americans surveyed were considering an EV.
 That's significant growth over a short time, and it's consistent with the uptick in EV support we've been noticing of late.

-With more companies bringing EVs to market, and especially Ford revealing its upcoming F-150 Lightning – an all-electric pickup truck based on the most popular vehicles on our shores – it seems EV adoption is inevitable, and potentially at a much quicker rate going forward.
+With more companies bringing EVs to market, and especially Ford revealing its upcoming F-150 Lightning – an all-electric pickup truck based on the most popular vehicles on our shores – it seems is inevitable, and potentially at a much quicker rate going forward.

 The poll was published today by Factorial Energy in partnership with The Harris Poll.
 Factorial is a solid-state battery startup that just started appearing in the news rather recently.
 The Harris Poll — conducted July 15-19, 2021 – included a "representative sample of 2020 American adults."